Miscellaneous - Wood finishing

 What are volatile organic compounds VOCs

 Volatile organic compounds are a very broad class of products.
-Physico-chemically they are organic chemicals that have a high vapour pressure and low boiling point so that they evaporate easily.
-Not all of these products are hazardous to the body or the environment and therefore each country has a list of products that are considered hazardous and their emissions are limited.
-They include benzene, toluene, xylene, ethyl alcohol, formaldehyde.
-Most of these substances are used as solvents for resins, oils, waxes, in various industries.
+Physico-chemically they are organic chemicals that have high vapor pressure and low boiling point so they evaporate easily.
+Not all of these products are hazardous to the body or the environment and therefore each country has a list of products that are considered hazardous and their emission is limited.
+Among them are benzene, toluene, xylene, ethyl alcohol, formaldehyde.
+Most of these substances are used as solvents for resins, oils, waxes, in different industries.
 That is why they are taken together and the limitation is imposed on all substances in a product that evaporate (all the solvent in a paint or cleaning product).

-Emissions affect both the space we live in, inside our homes, and the environment.
-The interior of homes is affected by solvent emissions from paints, cleaning and maintenance products, even some cosmetics.
-Accumulation of these emissions in enclosed spaces can lead to headaches and breathing problems.
+Emissions affect both our living space, the inside of our homes, and the environment.
+The interiors of homes are affected by solvent emissions from paints, cleaning and maintenance products, even some cosmetic products.
+The accumulation of these emissions in enclosed spaces can lead to headaches and breathing problems.
 If there are health problems - allergies, asthma or respiratory problems - they can be aggravated by the presence of VOC emissions.
-It is a good idea not to use products with a high solvent content in enclosed spaces, and if we have to, to ventilate the premises thoroughly during and after work.
+When using products with a high solvent content, it is best not to use them in enclosed spaces, and if you have to, ventilate the room thoroughly during and after work.

-If we think about the influence on the environment the problem becomes even more serious.
-Decades of industrial development where no one has taken all these emissions into account have led to environmental damage and holes in the ozone layer.
-That's why regulations in highly industrialised countries are becoming increasingly stringent.
+If we think about the environmental impact, the problem becomes even more serious.
+Decades of industrial development in which nobody has taken all these emissions into account have led to environmental damage and holes in the ozone layer.
+That is why regulations in highly industrialized countries are becoming more and more drastic.

 cov